amrlotfy77/awesome-django/readme.md

 * [django-guardian](https://github.com/django-guardian/django-guardian) - Implementation of per object permissions as authorization backend.
 * [django-oauth-toolkit](https://github.com/evonove/django-oauth-toolkit) - OAuth2 goodies for the Djangonauts!
-* [django-oauth2-provider](https://github.com/caffeinehit/django-oauth2-provider) - Provide OAuth2 access to your app
+* [django-oauth2-provider](https://github.com/caffeinehit/django-oauth2-provider) - Provide OAuth2 access to your app.
 * [django-oml](https://github.com/angvp/django-oml/) - Object Moderation Layer, mixin for models that allows you moderate several content types.
-* [django-permission](https://github.com/lambdalisue/django-permission/) An enhanced permission library which enables a *logic-based permission system* to handle complex permissions in Django
+* [django-permission](https://github.com/lambdalisue/django-permission/) An enhanced permission library which enables a *logic-based permission system* to handle complex permissions in Django.
 * [django-rules](https://github.com/dfunckt/django-rules) - A tiny but powerful app providing object-level permissions to Django, without requiring a database.
 At its core, it is a generic framework for building rule-based systems, similar to decision trees.
 It can also be used as a standalone library in other contexts and frameworks.

 ## Blog Management